Executor Compensation in Texas

 Understanding Standard Executor Compensation

 Texas Estates Code 352.002 provides clear guidelines on how an executor should be compensated for administering an estate.
-According to the statute, an executor is generally entitled to 5% of all amounts they receive or pay out during the course of administering the estate.
-This means that the executor’s fee is based on the value of the transactions handled, not the total value of the estate itself.
+Texas law generally entitles an executor to 5% of all amounts they receive or pay during estate administration.
+This fee is based on the value of transactions handled, not the estate’s total value.

 However, there are key exclusions—executors cannot claim a fee for assets that are distributed directly to heirs, such as real estate not sold by the estate or life insurance proceeds paid directly to beneficiaries.
 Additionally, while the 5% rule is a standard guideline, courts can adjust the compensation if deemed unreasonable, either by increasing it for extraordinary effort or decreasing it if the workload is minimal.